Celtic68/grbUniformOrdering/WeeklyReflection.md

 All the database design work and table creation is complete with just some small modifications that will be needed based on what we do in class for Hibernate.
 I created the SQL in files to make it easier to drop and recreate them quickly.

+### Week 4 – 9/23/19 through 9/29/19
+#### Tasks Completed:

+* Created the POJOs for User, Player, UniformOrder and Role

+Again, trying to get projects done in other classes has taken time.
+This week will be all EJ as the other projects are ahead of schedule and I need to put the petal to the metal for this class.
+On tap for this week will be to get Hibernate completely set up and try to get all the jsps created.